steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 A times x - when I multiply a matrix by a vector, I get a combination of the columns.

-I'll write that down in a moment.

 But in my column picture, that's really what I'm doing.

 I'm taking **linear combinations** of these three columns and I'm trying to find b.

-And, actually, the answer for this matrix will be yes.

 For this matrix A - for these columns, the answer is **yes**.